What is retinal detachment?

 But if more of your retina is detached, you may not be able to see as clearly as normal, and you may notice other sudden symptoms, including:

-- A lot of new gray or black specks floating in your field of vision (floaters)
+- A lot of new small dark spots or squiggly lines that float across your vision (floaters)

 - Flashes of light in one eye or both eyes

 - A dark shadow or “curtain” on the sides or in the middle of your field of vision

 Retinal detachment can be a medical emergency.
 If you have symptoms of a detached retina, it’s important to go to your eye doctor or the emergency room right away.